-This button has two functions, when the spindle is not rotating, pressing the Down button will initiate rapid Down travel.
+This button has two functions, when the spindle is not rotating; pressing the Down button will initiate rapid Down travel.
 Rapid Down travel will continue as long as the button is being pressed.
 Releasing the button will stop the Rapid Down travel.
-Rapid down travel will also stop if the Vertical EOT (End of Travel) is depressed.
-Rapid travel is set at 100 inches per minute.
+Rapid down travel will also stop if Vertical stops 1,2,3 are reached or if the Vertical EOT (End of Travel) is depressed.
+Rapid travel is set at 120 inches per minute.